DieHard073055/PerpSignalHFT/README.md

 - **Shared Memory IPC**: SPSC ring buffer under `/dev/shm` for sub-microsecond hand-off.
 - **REST Fallback**: Compute reference prices/quantities via Binance REST API for header initialization.
 - **Extensible CLI**: Subscribe up to 10 symbols; pick `tcp` or `shm` transport.

+## Assumptions
+- The HFT strategy only needs the following fields:
+  - timestamp
+  - asset
+  - price
+  - quantity
+  - is_buyer_maker
+- We ignore the trade type flag `MARKET`, `ADL`, `INSURANCE_FUND`.
+- The only assets we will subscribe to are USDT perps from `wss://fstream.binance.com/stream`
+- We are only subscribing to the recent trades on the USDT perps.
+- Network connection is expected to be robust between binance -> this service -> downstream hft strategy.
+  - binance websocket does have some retry logic.

 ## Getting Started